mines-erds/course-overviews/557_CourseOutline.md

 ### 1. Formulate and execute a strategic plan for earth-resource data analysis
 **Summative assessments:**
-- Week 7 documentation of final project showing pythonic execution of a strategic data-analysis plan
+- Week 7 documentation of group project showing pythonic execution of a strategic data-analysis plan
-- Week 8 presentation and summary of final project showing pythonic execution of a strategic data-analysis plan
+- Week 8 documentation of final (solo) project showing pythonic execution of a strategic data-analysis plan

 #### Subthemes:
 - Apply earth-resource-specific packages to solve common problems in the energy, minerals, and environmental industries